 Rita, Togo: "I now know he can hear me"

-Before joining the Child Survival Program, I didn’t realise I could begin relating to my baby even while he is in the womb!
+Before joining the Mums and Babies survival project, I didn’t realise I could begin relating to my baby even while he is in the womb!
 With my older children, I never spoke to the baby because I thought they couldn’t hear me.
-Yet with this child, the Child Survival Program staff have encouraged me to speak to the baby as I now know that he can hear me.
+Yet with this child, the Mums and Babies survival project staff have encouraged me to speak to the baby as I now know that he can hear me.
 I tell him stories and pray over him.
 When I’m speaking to him, sometimes he even reacts and begins to move!
 I do not always enjoy feeling the baby kick, as he can kick so hard it’s painful.
 Yet the pain reminds me that my child is alive and healthy.

 Katy, the USA: "He kicks when he hears his daddy's voice"

 Feeling the baby kick is both the most beautiful and strangest thing about pregnancy.
 How is it that someone is alive in me and reminding me of his presence so often?
 When I place my hand over my belly as he kicks, he does not shy away.
 He begins to kick when he hears his daddy’s voice too.
 Our little family bonds even though we have yet to meet him.